 Think of the important signals that you can rationalize away.
-In simple words, think logically about what and how a situation can be handled.
+In simple words, think logically about why and how a situation can be handled.
 Note your mistakes, criticisms and advice (by others and you about yourself) carefully.
 Why?
 These are the doorway to improvement.
 When you will start noticing and noting, your mind starts processing.
-You will stay alert and at the same time chill.
+You will stay alert and at the same time relaxed.

 - Future is your vision

 What future beholds cannot be fully imagined.
 But yes, we can imagine the future surprises that can hurt or help us.
 This applies when we are fully aware of our strength and weakness.
 We should question ourselves, “Is there any unthinkable scenario that might disrupt us?”
 This question will keep us conscious about our surroundings, the people we care about and ourselves.

 Technology can create and/or destroy something.
 It depends on us constructively we can use it.
 In our case, we will use technology to develop our strength and weakness.
 It can be a great source for being hawk-eyed.
 Follow this three step process:

 - Value exploration: Find out how technology can create value by identifying new opportunities for you.

 - Value creation: Explore the quest about yourself.
 Are you creating value by promising to be what you ought to be?
 Can technology be helpful in your quest?